HiDef-Aerial-Surveying/mCRM/docs/README.md

 The tool itself is simply a wrapper around the `mig_stoch_crm()` function in the `stochLAB` library.
 The stochLAB library can either be installed by:
 `devtools::install_github("HiDef-Aerial-Surveying/stochLAB")` or by `install.packages("stochLAB")`.

+More information on using this function can be found on [the Github  site](https://www.github.com/hidef-aerial-surveying/stochLAB)

 Below is an example of how you might run the tool for multiple scenarios.

 ```r